* Base model priced $29,000, range 150 miles from 40 kWh battery

 * Japan sales start Oct.
 2, other countries from early 2018

-* CEO says will launch even longer version next year (Adds executive comments, further model details)
+* CEO says will launch even longer version next year (Adds executive comments, global sales target)

-CHIBA, Japan, Sept 6 (Reuters) - Nissan Motor Co Ltd launched a revamped Leaf electric vehicle (EV) on Wednesday, going head-to-head with Tesla Inc's Model 3 and hoping to blunt criticism of limited driving ranges undermining EVs' mass-market appeal.
+CHIBA, Japan, Sept 6 (Reuters) - Nissan Motor Co Ltd launched a revamped version of its Leaf electric vehicle (EV) on Wednesday, going head-to-head with Tesla Inc's Model 3 and hoping to beat off criticism of limited driving ranges dulling EVs' mass-market appeal.

-The car, on sale in Japan from Oct.
-2 and elsewhere in early 2018, can run for 150 miles (241 kilometers) on a single charge according to U.S. regulator estimates, up from its predecessor's 107 miles due to a bigger, 40 kilowatt hour (kWh) battery.
+The new Leaf, on sale in Japan from Oct.
+2 and elsewhere early next year, has a range of about 150 miles (241 kilometers) on a single charge according to U.S. environmental regulator estimates, up from its predecessor's 107 miles thanks to a bigger, 40 kilowatt hour (kWh) battery.

-The launch comes after luxury electric car maker Tesla made its first foray into the Leaf's more affordable price band in July with its $35,000, 220-mile Model 3.
-Tesla has said it has received half a million orders for the Model 3, indicating the challenge Nissan has in preserving the Leaf's number-one rank.
+The launch comes after luxury electric car maker Tesla made its first foray into the Leaf's more affordable price band in July with its $35,000 Model 3 boasting a range of 220 miles.

-The mid-sized car comes equipped with Nissan's latest automated functions including single-lane highway driving and self-parking, along with its combined accelerate and brake "e-pedal."
+Nissan's marquee electric model has had a sporty facelift and the Japanese version is packed with the latest automated functions including single-lane highway driving and self-parking, along with its combined accelerate and brake "e-pedal."

 "Until we see a significant improvement in range and/or economics that feed through to a rise in gasoline prices, EV buyers will be buying for environmental or altruistic reasons," said Janet Lewis, head of Asia transportation research at Macquarie Securities.
 "It's still a very, very niche market."